Sustainable futures

 This expertise, combined with input from specialists in chemical, materials and manufacturing engineering, has shaped the design of successive generations of Rolls-Royce aircraft engines.

-The latest, the Rolls-Royce Ultra Fan, is up to 25% more fuel efficient than the company’s first generation Trent engine, with successive models all being developed in collaboration at the Rolls-Royce University Technology Centre (UTC) in Gas Turbine and Transmission Systems, which sits within the G2TRC.
+The latest, the Rolls-Royce Ultra Fan, is up to 25% more fuel efficient than the company’s first generation Trent engine, with successive models all being developed in collaboration at the Rolls-Royce University Technology Centre (UTC) in Gas Turbine and Transmission Systems, led by Prof Chris Bennett.

 Professor Eastwick and her colleagues are also exploring how gas turbines could run continuously at full capacity, rather than variably according to the aircraft’s needs.
 This would increase efficiency and generate power to run systems such as electric motors on the wing, bringing closer sustainable long-haul flight.
 Another project is studying the benefits of electrification by using an electrical generator to power ancillary pumps and valves.